-Use the following procedure to expose the Prometheus endpoint.
+Use the following procedure to expose endpoints for Prometheus or Common REST.

-1. For each protected web application that is to expose metrics, edit the web.xml file for the agentapp application.
+1. For each protected web application that is to expose metrics, edit the web application's web.xml file.

-The following example exposes a base endpoint named /metrics:
+The following Tomcat example exposes a base endpoint named /metrics: